opensql-org/docs/docs/beginner/QueryType.md

 # Query Type

-In this section, we deal with `Query` object in CRUD parameters, As you filter data in your sql queries, you can do this in Opensql.
+In this section, we deal with `Query` object in CRUD parameters, As you filter data in your sql queries, you can do this in OpenSql.

 `Query` object :